 Another highlight of the tour is Room 24 which houses two masterpieces.
 The first is Sposalizio della Vergine, which depicts Mary and Joseph marriage where Joseph is holding a rod that has begun to bud.
 The second masterpiece is La Vergine con il Bambino e Santi.
 This was an altarpiece showing Federico da Montefeltro knelling, in armor, before the Virgin Mary.
 This painting has a great theme of mercy and was directly connected to the events of the author’s life.
 I highly recommend buying a museum tour map for this stop – it will be worth the money.

-Milan is very compact and walkable, much like Florence, and has a very efficient subway system.
+Milan is very compact, and it’s one of the most walkable cities in Europe, much like Florence, and has a very efficient subway system.
 Buses and trams will also provide great transportation as well if the subway doesn’t go by your destination.
 Like Manhattan, driving is crazy and there is no where to park in the city center so defiantly takes mass transit.
 If you can find a hotel that is either in the city center or close by, do it because there isn’t much you can’t walk to once you’re in the center.
 You can find the tourist office at Via Marconi 1, near Piazza Duomo.
 Also, ask your front desk person for any free local publications to get a good handle on the events taking place during your stay in Milan.
 One of the most popular magazines to pick up is called “Hello Milano”.
 If you can’t find it, ask for it.
 Almost every vendor will have one (plus it’s also online).
 Good luck and God speed.

 By Joey Papa